Malayamarutam

 Malayamarutam is a rāgam in Carnatic music (musical scale of South Indian classical music).
 It is a janya rāgam (derived scale), as it does not have all the seven swaras (musical notes).
 This scale is used in Hindustani music in recent years by instrumentalists.
 This is a morning raga and regularly used in programmes and functions of the mornings.

 Structure and Lakshana

 Malayamarutam is a symmetric rāgam that does not contain madhyamam.
 It is a hexatonic scale (shadava-shadava rāgam in Carnatic music classification).
-Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):
+Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as what follows (see swaras in Carnatic music for details on the below notation and terms):